Biblical Truth About Tithing

 Later in redemptive history, God commanded His people to give a tenth of their income for the support of His work.
 As part of the Mosaic Law, God commanded the Israelites to provide for the maintenance of the temple and the Levites.

-The Levites were the one tribe of Israel who did not receive a portion of the land which God graciously gave to Israel.
+The Levites were the one tribe of Israel who did not receive a portion of the land that God graciously gave to Israel.
 For the Levites, the priesthood was their inheritance (Numbers 18:24).
 As priests, they were to serve the other tribes.
-In order to provide for their survival, God appointed the tithe (Numbers 18:21).
+To provide for their survival, God appointed the tithe (Numbers 18:21).

-In Malachi 3:7, God starts off with a general charge of disobedience, that is, turning away from His decrees, and then narrows it down to a specific charge of disobedient giving in the next two verses quoted earlier.
-When God’s people fail to obey His word with regard to giving, they are robbing Him.
+In Malachi 3:7, God starts with a general charge of disobedience, that is, turning away from His decrees, and then narrows it down to a specific charge of disobedient giving in the next two verses quoted earlier.
+When God’s people fail to obey His word about giving, they are robbing Him.

 Conversely, if Israel would show their trust in the Lord by obeying Him with the tithe, they would have their needs met and be blessed (Malachi 3:10).